o3de/o3de.org/content/docs/userguide/ui/editor/component-9-sliced.md

 ---
-description: ' Use the sliced image type to intelligently resize parts of your game UI in &ALYlong;''s &ui-canvas-editor; . '
+description: ' Use the sliced image type to intelligently resize parts of your game UI in Amazon Lumberyard''s UI Editor . '
 title: Sliced Image Type
 ---
 # Sliced Image Type {#ui-editor-component-9-sliced}